 How to Find a Therapist Who Practices Problem-Solving Therapy

-Finding a therapist who is skilled in problem-solving therapy is not any different from finding any qualified mental health professional.
-This is because many clinicians often have knowledge in cognitive-behavioral interventions which hold similar concepts as PST.
+Finding a therapist skilled in problem-solving therapy is not any different from finding any qualified mental health professional.
+This is because many clinicians often have knowledge in cognitive-behavioral interventions that hold similar concepts as PST.

-As a general recommendation, it is best to check your health insurance provider lists, use an online directory where you can filter for PST, or ask trusted friends or family if they can recommend someone.
-Then contact any of these providers and ask questions to determine who is more compatible with what you are looking for.3,4
+As a general recommendation, check your health insurance provider lists, use an online therapist directory, or ask trusted friends and family if they can recommend a provider.
+Contact any of these providers and ask questions to determine who is more compatible with your needs.3,4

 Are There Special Certifications to Provide PST?

-Specific certification is not required to provide PST, however there are some organizations that can provide special training.
-Problem-solving therapy can be delivered by a variety of health care professionals such as psychologists, psychiatrists, physicians, mental health counselors, social workers, and nurses.
+Therapists do not need special certifications to practice problem-solving therapy, but some organizations can provide special training.
+Problem-solving therapy can be delivered by various healthcare professionals such as psychologists, psychiatrists, physicians, mental health counselors, social workers, and nurses.

-Psychotherapy is most successful when you feel comfortable and have a good collaborative relationship with your therapist.
-Asking specific questions can simplify the process of choosing a clinician that is the right fight for you.
+Psychotherapy is most successful when you feel comfortable and have a collaborative relationship with your therapist.
+Asking specific questions can simplify choosing a clinician who is right for you.
 Consider making a list of questions to help you with this task.

 Here are some key questions to ask before starting PST: